Box-Covariances of Hyperuniform Point Processes: The non-integrable case

 \end{satz} Note that Theorem \ref{thm:Cov_non_int} shows that the mere assumption of regular variation is weak for $d=1$.
 However, for $d=2$ there are now two different regularly varying functions, since the tail $F(-x_1,x_2)$ may contain much more mass than $F(x_1,x_2)$ whose slowly varying part should be compatible such that $K_+$ exists.
 It follows automatically that $a_+\le a_-$ and $K_+\le 1$.
-Depending on the ratio, $\cov(z)$ may vanish non-isotropically, which can be seen from an inspection of the proof (e.g.\ $F(x_1,x_2)=((x_1+1)(x_2+1))^{-a}$, $x_1,x_2>0$, $a\in(0,1)$, implies $a_+=2-2a<a_-=2-a$ such that $K_+=0$ and one may show that $\cov$ vanishes outside of a 'cross' in $\R^2$).
-A tail-function $F$, which avoids such unwanted effects in Theorem \ref{thm:Cov_non_int_2} is e.g. $F(x_1,x_2)=(|x_1|+|x_2|+1)^{-a}$.
-A point process having such a truncated pair correlation measure $\beta$ can be constructed as in Example \ref{ex:ex}. \begin{proof} By symmetry, it suffices to consider $z=(z_1,z_2)\in\Lambda_\infty.$ Let us denote the coordinate vectors by $e_1=(1,0),e_2=(0,1)$.
+Depending on the ratio, $\mathrm{cov}(z)$ may vanish non-isotropically, which can be seen from an inspection of the proof (e.g.\ $F(x_1,x_2)=((x_1+1)(x_2+1))^{-a}$, $x_1,x_2>0$, $a\in(0,1)$, implies $a_+=2-2a<a_-=2-a$ such that $K_+=0$ and one may show that $\mathrm{cov}$ vanishes outside of a 'cross' in $\mathbb{R}^2$).
+A tail-function $F$, which avoids such unwanted effects in Theorem \ref{thm:Cov_non_int_2} is e.g. $F(x_1,x_2)=(x_1 +x_2 +1)^{-a}$, $x_1,x_2>0$.
+A point process having such a truncated pair correlation measure $\beta$ can be constructed as in Example \ref{ex:ex}.
+Assuming that $\beta$ is not only box-symmetric but even isotropic does neither simplify the statement nor the remaining assumptions of Theorem \ref{thm:Cov_non_int_2}, since such an isotropy does not carry over to infinite boxes like $F(x):=\beta(\Lambda_\infty(x))$, which we shall need during the proof. \begin{proof} By symmetry, it suffices to consider $z=(z_1,z_2)\in\Lambda_\infty(0).$ Let us denote the coordinate vectors by $e_1=(1,0),e_2=(0,1)$.
 By formula \eqref{eq:Cov}, splitting the box $\Lambda_n(nz-x)$ and using inclusion and exclusion principle, we obtain that